omniscientjs/immstruct/api.md

 ### Events
 * `swap`: Emitted when any cursor is updated (new information is set).
-  Triggered in any change, both change, add and delete.
+  Triggered in any data swap is made on the structure.
 One use case for this is to re-render design components.
-Structures passed as arguments are scoped to the path passed to the reference.
+Data passed as arguments are scoped/relative to the path passed to the reference, this also goes for keyPath.
   Callback is passed arguments: `newStructure`, `oldStructure`, `keyPath`.
 * `change`: Emitted when data/value is updated and it existed before.
   Emits values: `newValue`, `oldValue` and `path`.